 [LUM#7] When Digital Technology Takes Off

-A host of sensors to manage water supply and fertilizer use, a network of connected traps releasing pheromones to lure pests away from crops, a wealth of shared data to inform decision-making—all centralized on a smartphone that has become the farmer’s most valuable tool… Welcome to the farm of the future, a hub of technology designed to enable more controlled, environmentally friendly farming practices that are less burdensome for farmers (Technological Innovation in Agriculture, in Géoeconomie, 2016).
+A host of sensors to manage water application and fertilizer use, an array of connected traps releasing pheromones to lure pests away from crops, a wealth of shared data to inform decision-making—all centralized on a smartphone that has become the farmer’s most valuable tool… Welcome to the farm of the future—a hub of technology designed to enable more precise, environmentally friendly farming practices that are less burdensome for farmers (Technological Innovation in Agriculture, in Géoeconomie, 2016).

 Toward a practice that is chosen, not imposed

 “The goal is twofold: to improve production and to better integrate farmers into society,” explains Véronique Bellon-Maurel, director of the Ecotechnologies Department atIrstea.
-“Farming is a very complicated profession, and it’s becoming increasingly so: technical, regulatory, administrative, and commercial complexity… Add to that a level of uncertainty found in no other profession, which is only intensifying with climate change…” It’s a rather bleak picture, one that digital technology could help brighten.
+“Farming is a very complicated profession, and it’s becoming increasingly so: technical, regulatory, administrative, and commercial complexities… Add to that a level of uncertainty not found in any other profession—and one that’s intensifying with climate change…” It’s a rather bleak picture, but digital technology could help shed some light on it.

 Ageek Farmers

-Can digital technology be the lifeline for an industry in crisis?
+Is digital technology the lifeline for a profession in crisis?
 The idea isn’t necessarily obvious, given that automation is more closely associated with the widely contested model of intensive agriculture.
-A misconception, according to the Irstea researcher, who instead sees it as an opportunity to move toward greater frugality: “Organic farmers, for example, are the ones who need observation the most, because in this type of farming, interventions are rare and must be precise and planned in advance.”
+This is a misconception, according to the Irstea researcher, who instead sees it as an opportunity to move toward greater frugality: “Organic farmers, for example, are the ones who need observation the most, because in this type of farming, interventions are rare and must be precise and planned in advance.”
 The goal: to produce better.
-“Limiting the use of pesticides means saving time and reducing tractor usage, not to mention, of course, the benefits in terms of pollution and the farmer’s health…” summarizes the specialist (Putting agricultural equipment and digital technologies at the forefront of agroecology, in OCL vol. 24, 2017).
+“Limiting the use of pesticides means saving time and reducing tractor usage, not to mention, of course, the benefits in terms of pollution and the farmer’s health…” summarizes the specialist (Putting Agricultural Equipment and Digital Technologies at the Forefront of Agroecology, in OCL vol. 24, 2017).

 For small-scale farmers, digital technology is also a powerful tool for breaking out of isolation.
-As a result, there is a growing number of “tech-savvy farmers” who maintain blogs and Twitter accounts and participate in forums or other crowdfunding platforms.
-At the end of the chain, digital technology is also revolutionizing distribution by facilitating the connection between producers and consumers: AMAPs, short supply chains… The result is a rebalancing of the power dynamics imposed by traditional distribution players.
+As a result, there’s a growing number of “ageekculteurs” who maintain blogs and Twitter accounts and participate in forums or other crowdfunding platforms.
+Down the supply chain, digital technology is also revolutionizing distribution by facilitating direct connections between producers and consumers—through initiatives like AMAP and short supply chains.
+The result is a rebalancing of the power dynamics traditionally dictated by traditional distribution players.

 As a result of this paradigm shift, agriculture is opening up to a new audience—one that is more tech-savvy and also more female.
 “It’s an opportunity to welcome people who don’t come from a farming background and have a different way of approaching it,” says Véronique Bellon-Maurel.
-While a new app for farmers seems to emerge almost every day, the rise of digital technology is not without its concerns, particularly regarding the mountain of data emerging from our rural areas (Data to Share, Value to Create in the Digital Economy, in Innovations agronomiques, INRA, 2018).
+While a new app for farmers seems to emerge almost every day, the digital revolution is not without its concerns, particularly regarding the mountain of data emerging from our rural areas (Data to Share, Value to Create in the Digital Economy, in Innovations agronomiques, INRA, 2018).
 “Data is now being collected with a spatial and temporal frequency never seen before.
-This offers great hope for using smart data to extract models that will shed light on how crops and livestock operate.
-But it also raises the question of data security.
+This offers great hope that, thanks to smart data, we can extract models that will shed light on how crops and livestock operate.
+But there’s also the question of data security.
 “What will happen if this data falls into the hands of monopolistic players?” asks the director of #DigitAg.

-Faced with the risk of agrochemical companies or other seed producers monopolizing these databases for their own profit, there is a lifeline: opening up the data, thereby fostering the emergence of a diverse range of players (start-ups, cooperatives) rather than just a few giants.
+Faced with the risk of agrochemical companies or other seed producers monopolizing these databases for their own profit, there is a lifeline: opening up the data, thereby fostering the emergence of a diverse range of players (startups, cooperatives) rather than just a few behemoths.
 An “open agriculture” that could one day allow everyone to find happiness in the fields once again.

 In Africa, too, agriculture is going digital!

-Digital technology in agriculture: a high-tech luxury reserved for wealthy countries?
-Not so, say researchers at the #DigitAg Institute, some of whom are studying the use of new technologies in agriculture in the Global South.
-In Africa, the rise of the cell phone is opening up a world of possibilities.
-Today, it gives producers direct access to commodity prices, reducing their dependence on middlemen.
+Digital technology in agriculture—a high-tech luxury reserved for wealthy countries?
+Not true, say researchers at the #DigitAg Institute, some of whom are studying the use of new technologies in agriculture in the Global South.
+In Africa, the spread of cell phones is opening up a world of possibilities.
+Today, these devices give farmers direct access to commodity prices, thereby reducing their dependence on middlemen.
 Thanks to cell phones, farmers can also receive expert advice and regularly updated weather forecasts.
-Another promising development is the use of satellite imagery, which allows for a quick overview of the situation in an agricultural area.
-This makes it possible to assess, on a day-to-day basis, the water or input needs of vast areas without having to travel there…
+Another promising development is the use of satellite imagery, which provides an at-a-glance overview of conditions in an agricultural area.
+This makes it possible to assess, on a day-to-day basis, the water and input needs of vast areas without having to travel there…